 Greenbriar Elementary opened its classrooms on September 6, 1955.
 They moved into the new building on January 10, 1958.
 Charles Harter was the first principal.

-Greenbriar has 38 classrooms, including a Computer Lab, Library, and an Outdoor Living Classroom.
-The school offers the following programs: Gifted and Talented, Dual Language, ESL, PPCD, PPCD Inclusion, LINC, Pre-K-5th Grade classes, tutorials, and many other exciting educational opportunites for our students.
+Greenbriar has 38 classrooms, including a library.
+The school offers the following programs: Gifted and Talented, Dual Language, ESL, ECSE, ECSE Inclusion, Kinder Inclusion, RISE, Pre-K-5th grade classes, tutorials, and many other exciting educational opportunities for our students.